 Outdoor cafe in Krakow's Jewish Quarter Kazimierz, near Oskar Schindler's Factory tour.

 Get your booking confirmed instantly

-Entry to Schindler’s Factory
+Entry granted to Oskar Schindler’s Factory in Krakow

-Entry to synagogues in Kazimierz (Jewish Quarter)
+Admission to synagogues located in Kazimierz (Jewish Quarter)

+Outdoor cafe in Krakow's Jewish Quarter Kazimierz, near Oskar Schindler's Factory tour.